thenbrent/paypal-digital-goods/README.md

 Future versions may include

 * Purchase of digital goods as well as recurring payments.
 * Method to create up to 10 different profiles in one transaction.
-* Parsed responses from API calls with urldecoded values and keys translated into more human friendly terms
+* Parsed responses from API calls with keys translated into more human friendly terms.

 ## Pull Requests